(866) 350-8460 | Contact Us | FAQ

 Thus, when medical records are subpoenaed by the courts, the EMRs presented are a complete snapshot of the patient’s entire medical file, including time stamps, and the input of orders, which become discoverable in civil trials.

-2. Likelihood of medical errors.
+2. Likelihood of Medical Errors

 The dependence physicians, clinics, and hospitals have on an EMR system can benefit or sabotage the business.
 This is due to many different CPOE (computerized physicians order entry) systems to choose from.